 The Office of Academic Affairs is committed to diversity and inclusion as guiding principles.
-One key way is by supporting affinity groups on campus with the Associate Vice President for Faculty Affairs and Diversity acting as a liaison to Academic Affairs, providing access to modest funds, and offering logistical support or strategic guidance as feasible or desired.
+One key way is by supporting affinity groups on campus with the Associate Vice President for Graduate Academic Affairs and Diversity acting as a liaison to Academic Affairs, providing access to modest funds, and offering logistical support or strategic guidance as feasible or desired.

 Affinity groups are formed around a shared identity or common goal to build community among members of non-dominant groups and to foster inclusion and awareness in the broader university.
 Affinity groups can play an important role in fostering an inclusive campus environment, including contributing to efforts to: